Principled model selection for stochastic dynamics

-Data-driven approaches to physical modeling, which seek to derive governing equations directly from experimental data rather than from theoretical insight or bottom-up model construction, have been rapidly advancing~\cite{northReviewDataDrivenDiscovery2023}.
+Data-driven approaches to physical modeling, which seek to derive governing equations directly from experimental data, have been rapidly advancing~\cite{northReviewDataDrivenDiscovery2023}.
 They are of particular interest in the context of dynamical systems, where data are trajectories, whose temporal evolution is modeled by differential equations.
 We can distinguish different levels of ambition for such data-driven methods, ranging from the estimation of parameters of a known equation~\cite{barFittingPartialDifferential1999,ramsayParameterEstimationDifferential2007}, to the discovery of a minimal model among a large class of possible ones.
 For deterministic systems governed by ordinary or partial differential equations, the advent of symbolic regression~\cite{schmidtDistillingFreeFormNatural2009,cranmerDiscoveringSymbolicModels2020} and Sparse Identification of Nonlinear Dynamics (SINDy)~\cite{bruntonDiscoveringGoverningEquations2016,championUnifiedSparseOptimization2020} has provided practical ways to perform such model discovery.
-In contrast, for stochastic dynamical systems, few attempts have been made~\cite{boninsegnaSparseLearningStochastic2018, gaoAutonomousInferenceComplex2022,callahamNonlinearStochasticModelling2021,huangSparseInferenceActive2022,nabeelDiscoveringStochasticDynamical2024}.
-Those that do exist often lack a solid theoretical foundation and rely on heuristic truncations and fine-tuning hyperparameters.
-In this work, we establish a rigorous theoretical framework grounded in extreme value statistics applied to model selection.
-This approach provides a principled way to compare models and helps guide the design of effective data-driven methodologies for stochastic systems.
+In contrast, few attempts exist for stochastic systems~\cite{boninsegnaSparseLearningStochastic2018, gaoAutonomousInferenceComplex2022,callahamNonlinearStochasticModelling2021,huangSparseInferenceActive2022,nabeelDiscoveringStochasticDynamical2024}, often lacking theoretical foundation and relying on heuristics.
+In this work, we establish a rigorous framework using extreme value statistics for model selection, providing a principled way to compare stochastic models and guide data-driven methods.